 Sago is used in a few different ways, including as a thickener, for baking, and in desserts such as puddings.
-The preparation can range from forming it into a pancake, making into a glue-like paste, or forming the starch into balls.
+The preparation can range from forming it into a pancake, making it into a glue-like paste, or forming the starch into balls.
 Commercially, it is most often made into pearls.
-The pearls are boiled until they are translucent and then are sweetened with milk and sugar.
+The pearls are boiled until they are translucent and then sweetened with milk and sugar.
 Cinnamon is the spice flavoring of choice but cardamom works great, too; and it goes well with various toppings.
 The bubbles at the bottom of the bowl or cup make for a delightful surprise as they slide down your throat.

 Soak sago with 1/2 cup water for 5 minutes.

 Add the soaked sago along with any residual soaking liquid to the boiling water and stir.

-Lower the heat to low, cover the pot, and let simmer for 6 minutes or until the sago is translucent.
+Reduce the heat to low, cover the pot, and let simmer for 8 to 10 minutes or until the sago is translucent and cooked through.

-Remove from the heat, and sweeten with sugar and milk to taste.
+Remove from heat, and sweeten with sugar and milk to taste.

 - Choosing the cardamom pods instead of cinnamon will give this pudding an Indian or Middle Eastern flair.
 The pods are either black or green; for this recipe, use the green pods and gently "smash" them using the side of a knife.